waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Clear Bell: In Key Items.
 Required for Tin Tower.

 # Route 38 Lane Analysis
-- Top Lane: Row 0-6.
-Contains Suicune sighting #4 at the western end.
-Reachable via gap at (3, 7) on Route 38.
+- Top Lane: Rows 0-6.
+Divided into pockets by vertical walls.
+Eastern Pocket (X=16-39) contains Lass Dana and Sailor Harry; reachable via Row 7 gaps at X=16-32.
+Middle Pocket (X=8-9) is isolated grass.
+Western Pocket (X=0-2) is isolated; connects to Route 39 strip.
-- Middle Lane: Row 8-10.
-Contains Beauty Olivia.
-Connects to Route 39 main road.
+- Middle Lane: Rows 8-10.
+Main path.
+Contains Beauty Olivia and Beauty Valerie.
-- Bottom Lane: Row 12-14.
+- Bottom Lane: Rows 12-14.
 Contains "Ledge Pocket" and "Valley Trap".
-Entrance via ledge hop at Row 11/13.
-Requires Fly to exit.
-- Vertical Walls: Solid walls at X=11 and X=16 on Route 38, and X=16 on Route 39, enforce lane separation.
+- Vertical Walls: Solid walls at X=3, X=6, X=10, X=15 on Route 38, and X=16 on Route 39, enforce lane separation.

 # Reflection (Turn 20300)
 - Lane Trap: Route 38 is divided into Top, Middle, and Bottom lanes.
 Suicune is in the Top Lane.
 Middle lane is a dead end for the hunt.